jtwebman/Node-Kinesis-Example/readme.md

 # Config

 You can play around with the `config.yml` to change how often it does things.
 If you change any settings in the `config.yml` you will need to run `./install.sh` again.

+# Todos

+* Add `docker-lambda` and make the producer service just call the lambda just like you can on AWS.